pupilfirst/pupilfirst/docs/users/crafting_code_of_conduct.md

 sidebar_label: Crafting Code of Conduct
 ---

-Pupilfirst allows you to create a custom code of conduct for your school.
-The code of conduct is a set of rules that students/members of your school are expected to follow.
-The members of the school can access the code of conduct from the user standing page or from the link in the footer of the school website.
+Pupilfirst allows you to create a custom Code of Conduct for your school.
+The Code of Conduct is a set of rules that students/members of your school are expected to follow.
+The members of the school can access the Code of Conduct from the user standing page or from the link in the footer of the school website.

-This page lists a code of conduct template which breaks down the code of conduct into different sections and explains what each section can contain in simple words.
-Your can also refer the <a href="https://www.pupilfirst.school/agreements/code-of-conduct" target="_blank" rel="noopener noreferrer">code of conduct of Pupilfirst School</a> and any other code of conduct you can find on the internet to get an idea of what a code of conduct can contain.
+This page lists an example Code of Conduct template that shows different sections and explains what each section could contain in simple words.
+Your can also refer the <a href="https://www.pupilfirst.school/agreements/code-of-conduct" target="_blank" rel="noopener noreferrer">Code of Conduct of Pupilfirst School</a> and any other Code of Conduct you can find on the internet to get an idea of what a Code of Conduct should contain.

-> **Note:** The some parts of the code of conduct template are generated using ChatGPT.
+> **Note:** Some parts of the following example Code of Conduct template was generated using ChatGPT.

 ## Code of Conduct Template